adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

 If the browser doesn't support the native date input, we can create a custom widget instead.
-You can either write your own, or use an existing component, for which there are many to choose from[^examplesppk]).
+You can either write your own, or use an existing component, for which there are many to choose from[^exampledatepickers]).

 ## Choosing passengers